spispy: Open source flash emulation

 First I want to be sure to point out that this project is built on the wonderful work of many others.
 It would not be possible to have developed it as quickly without the excellent open source fpga toolchain of yosys, icestorm, project trellis and nextpnr.
 These tools have created an entire open source fpga ecosystem and are a delight to use compared to the vendor tools.

-spispy also grew out of a collaboration with [https://twitter.com/noopwafel?lang=en Alyssa @noopwafel Milburn] and Peter Bosch.
+spispy also grew out of a collaboration with Alyssa @noopwafel Milburn and Peter Bosch.
 We were hacking on things at Revspace in Den Haag after 35c3 since Peter and I had both noticed the potential TOCTOU and met each other at Congress.

 We built our Bootguard POC on a small iCE40up5k FPGA, supported by the open source icestorm tool chain.
 This was sufficient for the TOCTOU that we wanted to demonstrate -- we only needed a few kilobits of data that easily fit in the blockram of the iCE40.
+The bigger problem was deciding which TOCTOU to go after!
 However, for the full spispy we realized that we needed much more memory.

 And here again we benefited from the open source ecosystem.
 EMARD at the Croatian hackerspace Radiona had designed the ULX3S, a wonderfully full featured board around the larger and faster ecp5 FPGA supported by project trellis.
 It had a 32 MiB SDRAM that can read/write at around 250 MiB/s, which is plenty to keep up with the SPI bus.

-Unfortunately SDRAM is full of dark magic with complex state transitions [https://twitter.com/qrs/status/979037861055029248 that look more like alchemic transmutation diagrams.
+Unfortunately SDRAM is full of dark magic with complex state transitions [that look more like alchemic transmutation diagrams.
 There is a large amount of complexity in interfacing with it and keeping it working reliably.
-Again, open source to the resuce.
-Stefan Kristiansson wrote a verilog SDRAM controller and released it under a permissive license, allowing us to very quickly integrate the SDRAM on the ULX3S with our proof of concept SPI TOCTOU code.
+Again, open source to the rescue.
+Stefan Kristiansson wrote https://github.com/skristiansson/wb_sdram_ctrl a verilog SDRAM controller and released it under a permissive license, allowing us to very quickly integrate the SDRAM on the ULX3S with our proof of concept SPI TOCTOU code.

 We're not the first people to try to emulate SPI flashes -- as with many projects scanlime had already done it.
 Her code was dealing with smaller and slower flashes for the Nintendo DS, although conceptionally it had many of the same pieces that we needed to understand the bus.